amsliu/writingSamples/rest-soap-overview.md

 description: "Overview documentation that compares REST and SOAP web services"
 author: "Amson Liu"
 doc_type: Overview doc
-date: 03/15/2026
+date: 03/18/2026
 ---

 # Overview of when to use REST or SOAP web services

-In this article, you will learn about REST and SOAP web services and consider which scenarios to use which.
+In this overview guide, you will learn about REST and SOAP web services and common scenarios to use them.
 Both REST and SOAP are popular approaches to the process of implementing APIs, or application programming interfaces.

 ## What are REST APIs?